 eDNA, or environmental DNA is genetic material left by an organism into its environment.
 In the case of great crested newts, eDNA can be found in water samples collected from ponds.
 Newt DNA is released into the water via shed skin cells, mucus, sperm, eggs, faeces and from decomposing animals.
 Studies suggest that both the larval stage and adult stages are detectible using eDNA analysis (Rees et al, 2017; Buxton et al, 2017).

-This DNA given off into the water can persist for a number of weeks, allowing us to test for its presence in water samples.
+Newt eDNA can persist in water for several weeks, allowing us to test for its presence in water samples.

 Don't forget our customer services team are on hand to provide any help and assistance you might need.
 Please don't hesitate to call us, our friendly and experienced advisers will be pleased to answer any questions you might have about our services.